omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

-## 7/1/19
+## 7/2/19
-(uploaded at home)
+(uploaded at work)
-- views.py
 - user_page.html
 - user_page.css
 - user_page.js

-## functionality completed on 7/1/19
+## functionality completed on 7/2/19
-- started styling user_page
+- styling user page
-  - created tabs of users workouts
-- infinite scroll now works from seperate javascript file
-- coach can now see all of users future/recent etc. workouts filtered properly
+  - added scroll effects to majority of page

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.